MicrosoftDocs/visualstudio-docs/docs/extensibility/extensibility-in-visual-studio.md

  Find out how to create, package, and deploy your own platform and extension SDKs: [Creating a Software Development Kit](../extensibility/creating-a-software-development-kit.md).

 ## Roslyn Extensibility
  Find out how to use Roslyn for extensibility: [.NET Compiler Platform ("Roslyn") Extensibility](../extensibility/dotnet-compiler-platform-roslyn-extensibility.md).

-## Azure SDK
- Find out how to enable the Azure SDK: [Enabling the Azure SDK](../extensibility/enabling-the-azure-sdk.md).